NukedArea/ansible-pi-bootstrap/README.md

 Create a `pi` user with a temporary password by creating a `userconf` file in the `boot` partition with the specified content.

-    # if your want a different temporary password, generate one with openssl
+    # if you want a different temporary password, generate one with openssl
     # (on macOS, you may need to install another openssl version with
     # https://brew.sh/).